 Taking Your Required Minimum Distribution

-If you have money in a traditional IRA, a 401(k) or 403(b) plan, you normally must begin to take money out by April 1 of the year following the year in which you turned 70 ½.
-Could not Congress have used simpler language?
+If you have money in a traditional IRA, a 401(k) or 403(b) plan, you normally must begin to take money out by April 1 of the year following the year in which you turned 72.

 The calculation is rather simple.
 You take the account balance as of December 31 of the prior year and divide by the number shown in the distribution period for your age in the current year.

-- Determine your age in the year that you are taking the distribution for.
-In this example, you are 70 years young
+- Determine your age in the year that you are taking the distribution.
+In this example, you are 76 years young

-You may aggregate all of your IRA accounts and take the amount from one, or divide it among them.
+You may aggregate your IRA accounts and take the amount from one or divide it among them.
 If you are taking money from 401(k) accounts, you must determine and withdraw the RMD from each one.
+If you have 403(b) accounts, you may aggregate and take from one.
+You cannot mix and match between types of retirement accounts.